ricebear-org/ricebear-org.github.io/discord.md

 - Mudae.
 This is a 3rd-party bot not hosted by ricebear.
 Its main function is a gacha game, accessable by members with Mudae Access.

-- The following 3rd-party music bots: FredBoat, Hydra, Rythm, and Rythm 2.
+- The following 3rd-party music bots: Hydra, Rythm, and Rythm 2.

 Before requesting a separate bot to join the guild, try looking for an [equivalent cog on index.discord.red](https://index.discord.red).

 For a bot to be eligible to join, all of these following requirements must be met to be available on main-text channels:

+- They must not be a part of [Bot Labs, which is owned by Bluestacks](https://botlabs.gg/).
 - They must have a useful purpose.
 - They must be self hostable and open source.
 - They must be configurable to not store excessive private data and send anonymized telemetry to a non-ricebear owned server.
 Having no telemetry is a plus.
 Requested bots that require monitoring user activity when they have no business in doing so will not be accepted for any reason.

-For organization and voice channels, the only requirement is to be a useful bot.
+For organization and voice channels, all of these following requirements must be met:

+- They must not be a part of [Bot Labs, which is owned by Bluestacks](https://botlabs.gg/).
+- They must have a useful purpose.

 Once they are eligible to join, Ring 1 members will decide whether or not to add the requested bot in the future.